 If you have a partner who gets annoyed because they say they don’t want secrets then just explain to them that if your phone goes missing and it’s doesn’t have a lock on it, soon you will have no secrets from ANYONE the world over.

 - Don’t check your bank balance or do any online shopping when not connected to a trusted and password protected wifi service.
 Shopping on an open network leaves you vulnerable to fraud.

 - Don’t save passwords on your device.
-Hands up, I used to do this because I have a bad memory, but do as I say not as I do.
 Just because your phone has a lock on it, it doesn’t mean it is 100% safe.
 If someone cracks it and gets access to your phone then with those passwords they have access to every part of your personal information.

 - Do the privacy set up straightaway.
 As soon as you get your new phone, then go through the privacy settings and make sure you’re as protected as possible.
 Doing it straight away means you don’t have time to forget about it and get lazy, putting it off until it’s too late.

 - Always have your Bluetooth turned off; it’s the equivalent of leaving the front door of your house open.

 - Again, always set an access password for your computer and DON’T then store that password on a post it note taped to the bottom of your laptop case.
 Keep your record of that password as far from your computer as possible.

 - Make sure your wifi has a password.
 Why?
 Because by not protecting your wifi you are allowing anyone within the vicinity to use your network, and it becomes a whole lot easier for them to access your information.